mwillsey/cs294-260-sp24/index.md

 - Time: Mon/Wed 14:30-16:00
 - Room: Soda 405

-This course aims to give students experience some of the many declarative techniques for program analysis and optimization.
+This course aims to give students experience with some of the many declarative techniques for program analysis and optimization.
 In particular, we will study term rewriting systems, datalog, and equality saturation.